1

 • Contacting MHPOP@state.co.us to activate an online account for the park

-• Mailing a check made out to “CO Division of Housing” with the park name and registration number (MHP-) on the memo line to:
+• Mailing a check made out to “Colorado Division of Housing” with the park name and registration number (MHP-) on the memo line to:

 Colorado Division of Housing